weeebdev/qqr/README.md

 2. Edit the paths to badges in the `README` to match your library's locations
    - Change `libame` to your library's name
    - Change `weeebdev` to your username or org name on GitHub
-   - Change `python-library-template` to your project name on GitHub (probably the same as the library name)
+   - Change `qqr` to your project name on GitHub (probably the same as the library name)
 3. Replace the rest of the `README` contents with your information
 4. Run `git grep "qqr"` to make sure that you have changed all instances of `libame` (it is easy to miss the dotfiles)
 5. Setup accounts with [Codecov](https://codecov.io/), [LGTM](https://lgtm.com/), and [CodeFactor](https://www.codefactor.io/)